MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 ### Moving from Classic Hybrid/MFPF Cordova apps to standard Cordova apps
 *This aspect of the migration process applies to Worklight Foundation 6.2 - MobileFirst Platform Foundation 6.3-7.1*

-In past releases of IBM Worklight Foundation and IBM MobileFirst Platform Foundation, Classic Hybrid applications were created, developed, built and managed using the Eclipse Studio plug-in.
+In past releases of IBM Worklight Foundation and IBM MobileFirst Platform Foundation, Classic Hybrid applications were created, developed, built and managed using the Eclipse Studio plug-in or MobileFirst CLI.
 Starting MobileFirst Foundation 8.0, support is introduced for standard Cordova applications, replacing the previous application model.
 Cordova applications are created using standard community tools, for example the Cordova CLI (**note:** You can also [setup Eclipse for Cordova application development]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/)).
 The MobileFirst Cordova SDK is added to the mixture using the Cordova CLI as a set of Cordova plug-ins (available from [npm](http://npmjs.org)).

 The move to standard Cordova applications opens the door for developers to use their favorite tools and their own approaches to application development.
 As a developer you are now super-charged with the power that is the [Cordova eco-system](http://cordova.apache.org).